levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- pred: The predicate function to test each element.
+- `pred`: The predicate function to test each element.

-- coll: The collection to iterate over.
+- `coll`: The collection to iterate over.

 **Returns:** True if all elements satisfy the predicate, false otherwise.